Azure/apim-lab/apim-lab/7-security/security-7-2-3-oauth2-authorization-grant-flow.md

 ### Register another application (client-app) in Azure AD to represent the Developer Portal( client application)​

 Every client application that calls the API needs to be registered as an application in Azure AD.
-In this example, the client application is the Developer Console in the API Management developer portal.
+In this example, the client application is the Developer Console in the Azure API Management developer portal.
 In this case we will register another application in Azure AD to represent the Developer Console:

 - Select **New registration**.